Updated on June 14, 2023

 How fast the parties can resolve the contested issues depends on their ability to compromise and their willingness to reach a consensus.

 6. Attending a Final Divorce Hearing (1 to 3 Days)

-Your divorce will be granted and you will receive your final decree of divorce at the final divorce hearing.
+At the final divorce hearing, your divorce will be granted and you will receive your final decree of divorce.
 If you have resolved all of your contested issues during the waiting period, the hearing will be scheduled after the 61st day.
 The final divorce hearing could take from one to three (or more) days, depending on the amount of evidence and the complexity of your case.

 Factors That Affect the Length of a Texas Divorce